 Northern Region: Opens Nov.
 1, closes Jan.
 15. Distribution is scheduled to begin in June.
 Open to applicants from Benewah, Bonner, Boundary, Clearwater, Idaho, Kootenai, Latah, Lewis, Nez Perce and Shoshone counties.

 Eastern Region: Opens Feb.
 1, closes April 1.
 Distribution is scheduled to begin in September.
 Open to applicants from Bannock, Bear Lake, Bingham, Bonneville, Butte, Caribou, Clark, Custer, Franklin, Fremont, Jefferson, Lemhi, Madison, Oneida, Power and Teton counties.

-Southwestern Region: Opens May 1, closes July 1.
+Southwest Region: Opens May 1, closes July 1.
 Distribution is scheduled to begin in December.
 Open to applicants from Ada, Adams, Blaine, Boise, Camas, Canyon, Cassia, Elmore, Gem, Gooding, Jerome, Lincoln, Minidoka, Owyhee, Payette, Twin Falls, Valley and Washington counties.

 Click here to see a sample Regional Competitive Grant application.